CaptSolo/lv-namedays/README.md

 # Latvian name day list (vārda dienu saraksts)

-*Updated with new nameday lists for 2026.*
+*Updated with new name day lists for 2026.*

 This repository contains the Latvian name day list and an utility for working with it.